runderwoman/faaspot-cli/README.md

 > <b>Note:</b>
 >
-> The communication with the FaaSpot webserver is encrypted and secured.
+> Communication with the FaaSpot Webserver is encrypted and secured.

-If you haven’t already obtained a FaaSpot API key, send us a request to info@faaspot.com.
+If you haven’t already obtained a FaaSpot API key, send us a request at info@faaspot.com.

 ### Installation